LucasDachman/CSCI-3753-Womack-Sum2017/index.md

 - Lecture Slides
 - Problem Sets
 - Programming Assignments
-- Demo Code
+- Demo Code from Class

-You can download the content of the class repo through the download links to the left or you can use git to clone the repo.
+There are several ways to get the course content.
+The easiest, thought less versitile if changes are made to the repo, is to download the content through the download links to the left.
+The second method is to use git and clone the repo to your local machine.
 You can follow the steps below to install and fork the repo:

+1. Ensure you have a Github account.
+If you don't you can sign up [here](https://github.com/join).
+   - Also checkout the [Student Developer Pack](https://education.github.com/pack) if you don't already have it.
+Some really good stuff here including private repos
-1. Open terminal in the VM
+2. Open terminal in the VM

-2. Type the following to see if git is installed
+3. Type the following to see if git is installed
 ```Shell
 $ git
 ```

-3. If the return looks like this:
+4. If the return looks like this:
 ```Shell
 bash: command not found: git
 ```